Calculate counts of a categorical variable

 Heading for the target variable as a string.
 Defaults to

-.- treat
+target.- treat

 A string indicating the grouping variable, e.g. the variable specifying the treatment population.